 New home builders have been building more homes over the past four years (70 - 82 per year) than seen during the preceding six years.
 These figures, of course, only represent new homes being marketed through the MLS.
 Plenty of additional new homes are built by local home builders on lots already owned by the person who will live in the home - and thus they do not show up in the new home sales metrics above.
-When looking just at these new home sales, we see a steady increase in the price per square foot of homes being built and sold over the past ten years.
+When looking just at these new home sales, we see a steady increase in the price per square foot of homes being built and sold over the past ten years, with perhaps the largest increase in that value taking place in 2020.